tomysshadow/YAMosse/README.md

 ## When scanning MP3s, sometimes there are a lot of timestamps past the end of the file.
 Why?

 This is due to a bug in libsoundfile where it misreports the length of MP3s that have album art in them.
-It is a problem with the soundfile module and cannot be fixed by YAMosse.
+It is a problem with the soundfile package and cannot be fixed by YAMosse.
 For now, you can use an ID3 editor like [The GodFather](https://www.jtclipper.eu/thegodfather/) to remove the album art from your MP3s before scanning them.

 ## What is the difference between Confidence Score and Top Ranked identification?

-When Confidence Score is selected, a percentage for how certain the model is that it identified a particular sound is used.
+When using Confidence Score identification, the output is determined by a percentage, representing how certain the model is that it identified a particular sound.
 The sound file is scanned from start to end.
-At the timestamps where the score is greater than the Confidence Score percentage given for any of the selected classes, the timestamp is output.
+At any point in time where the score is greater than the Confidence Score percentage given for any of the selected classes, the timestamp is recorded.
 The result is a list of timestamps, like this example.

 Speech: 0:10, 0:20 - 0:35, 0:40, 0:45 - 1:00

 This output would indicate that there is is one second of speech (maybe a single word or exclamation) at ten seconds into the sound file, then 15 seconds of speech starting at 20 seconds into the sound file, and so on.

-In contrast, the Top Ranked mode will create a transcript of the sounds that it thinks are the most likely to be in the sound file at any given time, ignoring any sound classes that you don't have selected.
+In contrast, using Top Ranked identification will create a transcript of the sounds that it thinks are the most likely to be in the sound file at any given time, ignoring any sound classes that you don't have selected.
 The result is a list of classes over time.

 0:00 - 0:10: Music
 0:10: Speech